Remembering DC Star vocalist Ken Taylor

-Taylor hooked up with girlfriend Patty O’Neill shortly after he returned to Accokeek Md. to help care for his father, Edward Lee Taylor, who was suffering from Alzheimer’s.
-They first met in high school said O’Neill, who described herself as a DC Star groupie.
-“Someone took me to a DC Star concert, and from that point on I knew Ken Taylor was an extraordinary singer.”
+Taylor met O’Neill, 53, shortly after he returned to his native Accokeek in the late ’90s to help care for his father, Edward Lee Taylor, who was then suffering from Alzheimer’s.
+Taylor’s marriage to O’Neill was his third.
+They first met in high school, said O’Neill, who described herself as a DC Star groupie.

-Taylor’s father Ed passed away in 2001.
-His brother David Taylor, an early soundman for the band, had died in 1989.
-Ken is survived by his mother Joyce Taylor and relatives in Tennessee.
-Ken taught vocal lessons in New York, locally at Hot Licks Guitar Shop and his own private studio.
+Kenn Taylor taught vocal lessons in New York and locally, at Hot Licks Guitar Shop and his own private studio.
 “He loved his students,” O’Neill said.

-Outside of playing music, Taylor was a hunting enthusiast and an avid reader.
-He had a great sense of humor, an appreciation for the water and liked to care for his pets.
-Kenny did not want a funeral.
-He chose to have his body cremated and committed to the water near where he lived.
+Outside of playing music, Taylor was a hunting enthusiast and an avid reader, O’Neill said.
+She added that he had a great sense of humor and an appreciation for the water, and liked to care for his pets.

-Ken Taylor’s final project was an album called “Never Surrender.”
-He worked on it for six years and completed it in 2010 at Cue Recording Studios in Falls Church, VA.
+Taylor’s final project was a five-song album called “Never Surrender.”
+He worked on it for six years, and completed it last summer at Cue Recording Studios in Falls Church, Va.

 © 2011 Post-Newsweek Media, Inc./SoMdNews.com.
 Reprinted with permission.